-- Put dashi, soy sauce, sugar, mirin, and sake in a large pan and bring to a boil on medium heat.
+- Put dashi, soy sauce, sugar, mirin, and sake in a large pan and bring to a boil over medium heat.

 - Add onion slices and simmer for a few minutes or until softened.

-- Add beef in the pan and simmer for a few minutes.
+- Add beef to the pan and simmer for a few minutes.

 - Serve hot steamed rice into individual deep rice bowls.
 Put simmered beef on top of the rice.
 Top with some benishoga (optional).